aultimus/aultimus.github.io/_posts/2025-11-19-competing-incentives.markdown

 Consider the two functions involved:

-- **Engineering**, incentivised to move quickly, unblock teammates, and ship features and provide value to the user.
+- **Engineering**, incentivised to move quickly, unblock teammates, ship features and provide value to the user.

 - **Security**, incentivised to reduce risk and prevent incidents.